 America and World War I: America should have minded her own business and stayed out of the World War.
 If you hadn’t entered the war the Allies would have made peace with Germany in the Spring of 1917.
 Had we made peace then there would have been no collapse in Russia followed by Communism, no breakdown in Italy followed by Fascism, and Germany would not have signed the Versailles Treaty, which has enthroned Nazism in Germany.
 If America had stayed out of the war, all these “isms” wouldn’t today be sweeping the continent of Europe and breaking down parliamentary government—and if England had made peace early in 1917, it would have saved over one million British, French, American, and other lives.

 - Supposedly 1936.
 Posted on the Internet in 2002, this quote caused a stir.
 In 1942 a $1 million lawsuit was brought against WSC (who had denounced the quotation as fiction) by publisher William Griffin of the New York Enquirer.
 The quotes and the lawsuit were dismissed when WSC admitted to the interview but denied the statement.
-See Winston Churchill: Myth and Reality, Chapter 14, “America and World War I, American entry.
+See Winston Churchill: Myth and Reality, Chapter 14, “America and World War I.”

 Amusing and serious: You cannot deal with the most serious things in the world unless you also understand the most amusing. • No attribution.